dnsimple/dnsimple-support/content/articles/activity-tracking.markdown

 ---
 title: Activity Tracking
-excerpt: How to manage the users on a DNSimple account.
+excerpt: How to track events with activity tracking
 categories:
 - Account
 ---

-# Managing account users
+# Activity Tracking

 ### Table of Contents {#toc}